RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 **Note**: debugging a BASIC subroutine directly is not allowed.

 ### Debugging without a launch file
+> **Note** :
+> Debugging without a launch file works properly in offline mode only; in online mode, the behavior is uncertain.

  - Click the **Run and Debug** icon on from the left menu bar.
 The **Run and Debug** view will display if you have no `launch.json` file in your project.